infp Blog - Thoughts on the INFP Personality Type from an INFP

 I think that was my biggest hangup as an INFP in my 20s.
 I was adamant about who I was and what I liked and what I didn’t like and what I felt comfortable doing and what I thought wasn’t me.
 All those restrictions of this-is-me and this-isn’t-me as I got older became a very small box to try to fit myself in.

 Going to that seminar two years ago wasn’t unusual.
 I’m open to learning new things.
 However, fully participating in spite of feeling silly or ridiculous wasn’t something I would have done in my 20s.
-However, I realized that the things that I’ve always done wasn’t getting me to where I wanted to go.
+I realized that the things that I’ve always done wasn’t getting me to where I wanted to go.
 I couldn’t keep doing the same things, taking the same actions and expecting to get a different result.

 I like going to these types of success/self-help seminars because I always learn something new that I haven’t read or heard before.
 At the lecture I went to tonight, this is what stuck in my mind: